CESNET/FlowTest/tools/ft-orchestration/README.md

 pytest ... -m validation -k dns_aaaa.yml
 pytest ... -m validation -k fragmented
 ```

+### Simulation tests
+Scenarios of the simulation tests can be found in `flowtest_root/testing/simulation`.
+According to the
+YAML files in this folder, the tests are dynamically generated and tagged with the `simulation` marker.
+This can be used
+to run Simulation tests only.

+Three basic types of simulation tests are implemented: normal operation simulation, probe overload test and performance
+test to determine the maximum probe throughput.
+Tests are marked as `sim_general`, `sim_overload` and `sim_threshold`.
+Additional tags are assigned to a test with a specific network profile in the scenario file.
+For example, identifying
+the speed of the original network or the situation in which the traffic was analyzed (network attack/normal morning).

 ### Examples of usage
 Run validation tests.
 Generator machine and probe are connected via a switch in vlan network 90.